Average Weather at Alice International Airport Texas, United States

 To characterize how pleasant the weather is at Alice International Airport throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Alice International Airport for general outdoor tourist activities are from mid March to late May and from late September to mid November, with a peak score in the third week of April.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Alice International Airport for general outdoor tourist activities are from mid March to mid May and from late September to mid November, with a peak score in the third week of April.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.